Jackson, SC Demographics

 A map of Jackson's Population by Race

-Of the 475 places in South Carolina, Jackson is the 222nd most populous.
+Jackson is ranked the 208th most populous place in South Carolina, out of 475 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Jackson was ranked the 222nd most populous place in the 2020 Census.

 Jackson's White Population